pengale/charm-microk8s-testbed/README.md

 to call:

     tox

 You can also run a destructive deploy test, which will create a testbed model on the currently bootstrapped Juju controller (destroying it first to clean up if need be), then deploy microk8s + Juju to a machine in it.
+Run it with:

+    tox -e deploy